How Do You Make Coke From Coal

 Q: How is coke production regulated?

 A: Coke production is regulated by various environmental laws and regulations at the local, national, and international levels.
-These regulations aim to minimize the environmental impacts of coke production by setting limits on air and water emissions, requiring the use of best available technologies, and promoting waste reduction and recycling.
+Worth adding: these regulations aim to minimize the environmental impacts of coke production by setting limits on air and water emissions, requiring the use of best available technologies, and promoting waste reduction and recycling.
 Compliance with these regulations is essential for ensuring that coke production is carried out in an environmentally responsible manner.

 Q: What is the future of coke production?